quanghieu93/mermaid-test/ShipmentsApi.md

 ### #9 — DELETE /v1/shipments/{shipmentId}

-Soft-delete a shipment.
+Delete a shipment.
 The shipment will no longer appear in list queries.

 - Permission: Shipments.Delete
 - Rate Limit: Write policy